ZBW-P/Llava_Efficient_explore/README.md

   - BS ≥ 8 on L4
 - This is expected because magnitude-based channel removal can break head balance.

-➡ **Best method for large-batch, high-throughput production inference.**
+➡ **Best method for large-batch, high-throughput production inference.
+However magnitude pruning method it self is unstable to find the useless channels, so the fluctuant of throughputs happens in this test of channel-wise pruning.**

 ---